 - Artist Tony Harris wrote an irate Facebook rant accusing nearly every cosplaying girl of being nothing more than attention whores who aren't true nerds.
 Besides the usual outrage that erupted from his words, Gail Simone declared November 13, the day of his rant, to be "Cosplay Appreciation Day" —- A call to arms for the Internet to shove it in Harris's face, if you will.
 As a result, Harris decided to never speak of his rant again and a new yearly Internet celebration was born.

-- A good few years ago, in a Batman story called War Games, DC writers killed off Stephanie Brown.
+- A good few years ago, in a Batman story called War Games, DC writers killed off established supporting character Stephanie Brown, a love interest of Robin (Tim Drake), whom she had just replaced as Robin.
 The story had Stephanie Brown tortured brutally, with artwork depicting her in an overly sexualized manner that disgusted many, many readers, especially since the whole incident was treated as her own fault.
 Understandably, fans were pissed.
-In response, Girl-Wonder.com was founded, campaigning, not for her to be revived, but for her to be recognized and honoured, since Jason Todd, who died in a similar manner, wasn't sexualized and was given a memorial to honour him while she wasn't.
-Other sites also popped up, other writers at DC protested the story and were vocal about their own disgust, and fans complained so much that it became a highly recognized example of sexism by fans who didn't even care for Stephanie, so much so that not only did they give her the memorial, but they even revealed she was alive and then gave her a mildly successful ongoing as compensation.
+In response, Girl-Wonder.com was founded, campaigning, not for her to be revived, but for her to be recognized and honoured, since the Robin before Tim, Jason Todd, had died in a similar manner yet wasn't sexualized and was given a memorial to honour him while she wasn't.
+Other sites also popped up, other writers at DC protested the story and were vocal about their own disgust, and fans complained so much that it became a highly recognized example of sexism by fans who didn't even care for Stephanie, so much so that not only did they give her the memorial, but they even revealed she was alive and then gave her a mildly successful ongoing as Batgirl as compensation.
 Then they erased her from continuity in the New 52, opening a new can of worms, though she was finally reintroduced in 2014.

 - Stephen Colbert is a rare example of a singular figure who inspires internet counterattacks quite regularly, sometimes without even intending to.
 For instance, the Megyeri Bridge's name was originally going to be determined with an online poll.
 Colbert featured it on his show and (jokingly, of course) told his viewers to vote for his name.
 Not only did fans vote legitimately, but they also created scripts to stuff the ballot box and put his name in first place.
 This got so out of hand that Colbert decided to offer an apology and implore his viewers to stop their efforts, but even that wasn't enough; Colbert's name won the final round.